top of page

 Once you’ve moved every single one of them to where they need to be, your inbox will be manageable if you keep up this method.
 I promise!

-I am to have no more than 30 emails in my inbox at any one time.
+I aim to have no more than 30 emails in my inbox at any one time.
 You might want a lower threshold than that.
 I tend to keep emails about future meetings in my inbox, as a reminder of what’s coming up with whom.

 Top tip – I use the flag on emails that I need to action that day/week.
 So that they stay in my inbox until I’ve done them.
 And because they’re urgent, they won’t lurk in my inbox for days or weeks at a time.